CharvitaB/NavVision-AI-Smart-Vision-Assistant/README.md

-# 👓 Mevice – AI Smart Vision Assistant
+# AI Smart Vision Assistant

 ## Overview
 Mevice is an AI-powered smart wearable designed to assist visually impaired individuals by detecting obstacles and providing real-time voice guidance for safer navigation.